team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 Raw VCF files containing the flagged and VEP annotated variant calls can be downloaded from EGA study Accession **EGAS00001008212**

+Information on how and where to copy the  result MAF file can be found in the [`analysis/variants_combined/version1/README.md`](../analysis/variants_combined/version1/README.md) file.

 ## Sample Pairs used for somatic calling